Trio-Blockchain-Labs/mini-app-quickstart-template/README.md

-# Base Mini App Quickstart
+# Braver Beaver - Emotion-Based Mini Games

-This is a **Mini App** template built using [OnchainKit](https://onchainkit.xyz) and the [Farcaster SDK](https://docs.farcaster.xyz/).
-It is designed to help you build and deploy a Mini App that can be published to the [Base App](https://www.base.dev) and Farcaster.
+**Braver Beaver** is a collection of six emotion-themed mini-games built as a Mini App using [OnchainKit](https://onchainkit.xyz) and the [Farcaster SDK](https://docs.farcaster.xyz/).
+Play as Kunduz the Beaver and explore games based on different emotions and moods!

 > [!IMPORTANT]
-> This is a workshop template.
-Please follow the instructions below to configure and deploy your app.
+> This is a Mini App that can be published to the [Base App](https://www.base.dev) and Farcaster.

 ## Prerequisites